-1. Introduction
+Introduction 1.

-1.1 Project background
+Project background 1.1

-- 1.1.1.1 DONG Energy Power (UK) Ltd. (hereafter referred to as DONG Energy), on behalf of DONG Energy Hornsea Project Three (UK) Ltd. is promoting the development of the Hornsea Project Three Offshore Wind Farm (hereafter referred to as Hornsea Three).
+- 1.1.1.1 Orsted Hornsea Project Three (UK) Ltd., on behalf of Orsted Power (UK) Ltd., is promoting the development of the Hornsea Project Three Offshore Wind Farm (hereafter referred to as Hornsea Three).
 Hornsea Three is a proposed offshore wind farm project within the former Hornsea Zone, and includes the associated offshore cable corridor and onshore infrastructure.
-The proposal is for a wind farm with a total generating capacity of up to 2,400 MW which will be situated within the Hornsea Three array area in the east of the former Hornsea Zone.
+The proposal is for an offshore wind farm which will be situated within the Hornsea Three array area in the east of the former Hornsea Zone.
 Hornsea Three is located in the central region of the southern North Sea, approximately 121 km from the UK coast (at Tringham, Norfolk) and approximately 10.1 km west of the median line between UK and Netherlands waters (Figure 2.1).
 All references to Hornsea Three in this technical report shall, for the purposes of the report, refer to the offshore infrastructure and activities only. - 1.1.1.2 RPS was commissioned to undertake a marine archaeology baseline study of the regional marine archaeology study area to inform the marine archaeology Environmental Impact Assessment (EIA) for Hornsea Three.
 Accordingly, this technical report considers the known and potential archaeological records in Hornsea Three (within the Hornsea Three array area, the offshore cable corridor and landfall area) within its wider historical context.
-The three main areas considered in the Marine Archaeological Technical Report are: - Submerged prehistoric archaeology; - Maritime archaeology; and - Aviation archaeology. - 1.1.1.3 Available evidence for submerged prehistoric, maritime and aviation archaeology within the Hornsea Three array area, the offshore cable corridor and landfall area is presented and the potential for the presence of currently undiscovered archaeological sites and materials from all periods is discussed.
+The three main areas considered in the Marine Archaeological Technical Report are: - Submerged prehistoric archaeology; - Maritime archaeology; and - Aviation archaeology. - 1.1.1.3 Available evidence for submerged prehistoric, maritime and aviation archaeology within the Hornsea Three array area, the offshore cable corridor and intertidal area is presented and the potential for the presence of currently undiscovered archaeological sites and materials from all periods is discussed.
 The importance of the archaeological record and the likely impacts of the development of Hornsea Three on this record are assessed in volume 2, chapter 9: Marine Archaeology.

-1.2 Aims and objectives
+Aims and objectives 1.2

-- 1.2.1.1 The aim of this Marine Archaeological Technical Report is to inform the Preliminary Environmental Information Report (PEIR) for Hornsea Three by providing an overview of the archaeological baseline against which the potential impacts of Hornsea Three on the archaeological record of the area can be assessed. - 1.2.1.2 The objectives of this study are to: - Summarise the potential for submerged prehistoric archaeology to be encountered within the Hornsea Three array area, the offshore cable corridor, including the landfall area, and to contribute to the understanding of the palaeoenvironment of the wider UK continental shelf; - Highlight known maritime and aviation sites and, based on the maritime history of the regional marine archaeology study area, assess the potential for the existence of unknown sites and materials within Hornsea Three; - Present site specific geophysical data from surveys across the Hornsea Three array area and the offshore cable corridor identifying anomalies of archaeological interest, characterise these anomalies and integrate the results with those of the desk-based work described above; and - Review available relevant geotechnical data for sediments of archaeological and palaeoenvironmental interest and integrate the results with those of the desk-based work described above.
+- 1.2.1.1 The aim of this Marine Archaeological Technical Report is to inform the Environmental Statement for Hornsea Three by providing an overview of the archaeological baseline against which the potential impacts of Hornsea Three on the archaeological record of the area can be assessed. - 1.2.1.2 The objectives of this study are to: - Summarise the potential for submerged prehistoric archaeology to be encountered within the contribute to the understanding of the palaeoenvironment of the wider UK continental shelf; - materials within Hornsea Three; - anomalies and integrate the results with those of the desk-based work described above; and - ٠ described above.